All Episodes

 If everybody in a society, and this has been tried and it's failed miserably, if everyone received the same amount of money, income, no matter how productive or inventive they were, there would be no incentive to do the things necessary to grow the economy or to stand out among anybody else.

-And this it's depressing, it it uh it does not advance prosperity in any way, shape, manner, or form.
+It does not advance prosperity in any way, shape, manner, or form.

 Therefore, I would submit to you that it is good for society when there are large differences in income between the upper and middle classes.

-It is healthy that these differences, these gaps exist, because it means that there is still incentive out there for others to continue to try to find the ways of providing more and even better goods or services at even lower cost than exist today.
+It is healthy that these differences, these gaps exist, because it means that there is still incentive out there for others to continue to try to find the ways of providing more and even better goods or services at even a lower cost than exist today.

-Remember, the the rich person only became rich through the willing participation of millions of people who on a daily basis gave up their money in return for something of greater value to them than their money.
+Remember, the rich person only became rich through the willing participation of millions of people who on a daily basis gave up their money in return for something of greater value to them than their money, except the Kennedys who inherited it all.

 And for this reason, the great wealth of a few people is just a tiny reflection of the much greater benefits that the whole economy has experienced.